Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details & Some Convoy Voyages:

-Captain Ole Sørensen.
-Kollskegg was in the convoy in which M/S Tudor was sunk on June 19-1940, namely Convoy HGF 34, along with Nina Borthen, John P. Pedersen and Svein Jarl.
+As will be seen when going to Page 1 of the archive documents, Kollskegg was on her way from Tuxpan to Venice when war broke out in Norway on Apr.
+9-1940.
+She was diverted to Southampton, where she arrived, via Hampton Roads and Gibraltar, on July 7.
+She's listed in the convoy in which M/S Tudor was sunk on June 19, namely Convoy HGF 34, which had sailed from Gibraltar on June 13.
+Nina Borthen, John P. Pedersen and Svein Jarl are also included.
 The 2 British ships Baron Loudoun and British Monarch were also sunk in this convoy, by the same U-boat as sank Tudor (U-48), while the British Otterpool was sunk the next day by U-30.
 According to a personal story found in "Krigsseileren" No. 1 for 1974, Kollskegg left the convoy after a British ship had been sunk and continued alone at full speed, the captain being severely reprimanded on arrival Falmouth for going against orders, though they had arrived safely with 15 000 tons oil.

 On Jan.
 26-1942, Kollskegg is listed in station 43 of the Halifax-U.K. Convoy HX 172.
-At the beginning of March that same year she shows up, along with other Norwegian ships, in Convoy OS 21, which originated in Liverpool on March 4 and arrived Freetown on the 24th (available via the external link provided in the Voyage Record).
-Kollskegg's destination is given as Aruba (station 65); according to Page 2 of the archive documents, she arrived Curacao on March 26, having started out from Belfast Lough on the 5th.
+At the beginning of March that same year she shows up, along with Fana, Petter and Triton, in Convoy OS 21, which originated in Liverpool on March 4 and arrived Freetown on the 24th (also available via the external link provided in the table above).
+Kollskegg's destination is given as Aruba (station 65); she arrived Curacao on March 26, having started out from Belfast Lough on the 5th - her voyages in this period are shown on Page 2.

 This page has several reports re the salvage of Kollskegg